I graduated in 2018 with a Bachelor’s degree in Computer Science and Engineering from Vellore Institute of Technology.

 I’ve had the rare opportunity to work with the legendary Dr. S.Sudarshan at IIT Bombay on building an AI platform to detect fake news.
 Responsibilites included reading relevant literature, bootstrapping the entire project while having enlightening conversations about databases and distributed systems!

 The best ideas always come from personal struggle and experiences.
-That’s something I’ve come to believe and most of my projects are a result of this.
+This is something I’ve come to believe and most things I build are a result of this philosophy.

 CrackMeUp - A twitter bot that tweets some of the funniest jokes on the internet.
 Finding an endless stream of jokes have never been easier.
 It’s something like the Unix command fortune, but for jokes.